French rogue trader Kerviel launches appeal

 “My mandate was to make money for the bank,” he told the court.

-Kerviel also said he had signed, but not read, a book of guidelines for traders at the bank, saying: “It was worthless.”

-SocGen’s representative in court said his roles in market-making and arbitrage were clearly defined and that individual traders were responsible for staying within their limits.
+SocGen’s representative in court, however, said his roles in market-making and arbitrage were clearly defined and that individual traders were responsible for staying within their limits.

 Armed with new counsel David Koubbi - known for defending high-profile celebrity clients such as actress Isabelle Adjani - Kerviel has already gone on the offensive ahead of his month-long appeal, filing two lawsuits accusing SocGen of obtaining a verdict under false pretences and of tampering with evidence.